S-W-Leong/TouchNoGo-finhack/focus.md

 - a production spike engine would segment by campaign, region, day of week, and feature cohort
 - the spike helps prioritize the queue; it does not decide the final case action

+Concrete example:

+- numerator: `21` candidate accounts in the last `30 minutes`
+- denominator: expected `5` candidate accounts for the same segment and same-hour window
+- multiplier: `21 / 5 = 4.2x`

+Candidate-account logic:

+- account enters the spike cluster only if it matches at least `2` precursor signals
+- example precursor signals:
+  - new-device login
+  - PIN reset within 24h
+  - beneficiary added within 24h
+  - high-value transfer attempt above user baseline

+This is why `18 new-device logins` alone is not the alert.
+The alert is the clustered rise in risky precursor combinations.

+### Why this still counts as proactive detection

+The build is not just fraud-ops automation after the fact.

+The proactive detection layer is:

+- queue-level spike detection for ATO precursor clusters
+- deterministic per-account ATO scoring
+- action banding before transfer completion
+- analyst escalation before the suspicious movement succeeds

+Judge-safe framing:

+- we are not claiming a production ML model
+- we are building a deterministic prototype that detects likely ATO precursor patterns early enough to trigger preventive action
+- the workspace makes that detection operationally usable
+- the automated freeze and re-verification flow is the main product value, not just the score

 ### 6. AI Investigation Copilot

 Responsibility: